"Prefer absolutely nothing to the love of Christ" - The Rule of St Benedict

 This has been going on for over 1500 years, and very successful it has been too.
 But what possible relevance can this ancient monastic rule have for ordinary people?
 Can people in 21st century England really find something valuable in seemingly old-fashioned ideas such as obedience?

 To our modern ears the idea of obedience sounds a little old-fashioned.
 Even when we make a life-long commitment at our wedding we only promise to 'love and honour you all the days of my life' - nothing about obedience there.
 But when listening to the Word of God, using our modern ears is not enough - St Benedict instructs to 'incline the ear of our heart.'
 He is telling us that something different is required of us.
 Discovering that the Bible contains truth, especially if it runs contrary to what our society currently tells us, teaches us the value of obedience.

 But that is not enough.
 The living water of truth will not penetrate the rock of our being that quickly.
 We need to learn another lesson - that in order for that truth to sink in and change us, we will need to spend not just days or weeks learning from the Gospels, but months, even years.
 We need to be faithful to what challenges us, to learn not to constantly look elsewhere - the lesson of stability.

-Only when we have accepted that Scripture is a source of objective truth, that it commands our obedience, and that we must accept the discipline of being guided by it over the long term, will we experience conversion - putting on the mind of Christ, as St Paul puts it.
+Only when we have accepted that Scripture reveals the truth, and we accept the discipline of being obedient to it over the long term, will we experience conversion - putting on the mind of Christ, as St Paul puts it.

 Don't be dismayed by the long term nature of this way of prayer.
 Never be put off something because of the time it might take - the time is going to pass anyway.
 Even if you doubt yourself, just start - fight the good fight, run the face to the finish, keep the faith - do you really have anything better to do?